NapXDD/napxdd-mapbox-svelte-docs/src/content/index.md

 ---

 <div style="padding: 1em; border-left: 4px solid #007acc; margin-bottom: 1.5em; font-weight: bold;">
 🚀 Before we begin: This project will always be open source.
-Feel free to fork it and modify it to your heart's content!
+Feel free to fork and modify it to your heart's content!
 </div>

 ## Prerequisites